Jack, Joseph and Morton Mandel Center for the Humanities, 113

 Risq.
 G. Haddad Foundation grant for students of Lebanese and Syrian origins (1968)

 Brooten, Bernadette.
 "Early Christian Enslaved Families (1st–4th C.)."
-Borders, Limits and the Roman Family.
+Children and Family in Late Antiquity: Life, Death and Interaction.
 First ed.
 Ed.
 Christian Laes, Katariina Mustakallio, and Ville Vuolanto.
-Leuven: Peeters, 2014 (forthcoming)
+Leuven: Peeters, 2015.
+111–134.

 Brooten, Bernadette.
 "Enslaved Women in Basil of Caesarea’s Canonical Letters: An Intersectional Analysis."
 Doing Gender, Doing Religion.
 First ed.
 Ed.
 Ute Eisen, Christine Gerber, and Angela Standhartinger.
 Tübingen: Mohr Siebeck, 2013